16 best websites for design inspiration in 2025

 Typography and font are used as the core design elements to make up the layout and space, and vertical scrolling in place of horizontal.
 Charming auditory additions subtly further the brand’s messaging and fluid animations enhance the soundscape.

-This is one of the coolest designs we’ve seen — a great website for those wanting an artistic approach to web design — and it’s something no template could achieve.
+This site is one of the most unique designs we’ve seen — it offers a truly artistic approach to design inspiration, and it's something no template could achieve.

 7. Pierre-Louis Labonne